scc-digitalhub/sdk-docs/docs/tutorials/etl-data-processing.md

 - Dataset exposure and sharing
 - Working with Digitalhub workflows and dataitems

-## Prerequisites

-- Basic understanding of Python
-- Access to a Digitalhub platform instance
-- Jupyter notebook environment

 ## Getting Started

 1. Import the Jupyter notebook `notebook-etl-ci.ipynb` into your Coder instance